vestrel00/contacts-android/docs/customdata/query-custom-data.md

 To help illustrate how custom data integrates with these query APIs, we'll use the `HandleName` and `Gender` custom data.

-> For more info, read [Integrate the gender custom data](./../customdata/integrate-gender-custom-data.md)
+> ℹ️ For more info, read [Integrate the gender custom data](./../customdata/integrate-gender-custom-data.md)
 > and [Integrate the handle name custom data](./../customdata/integrate-handlename-custom-data.md).

 ## Getting custom data from a Contact or RawContact